Cadillac Mountain#1 in Best Things To Do in Acadia National Park

 Price & Hours

 Standing about 1,530 feet in height, Cadillac Mountain wins a lot of superlatives.
-Not only is it the tallest mountain in the park, but it's the tallest mountain on the North Atlantic seaboard and the first point of the United States to greet the rising sun's rays from Oct.
-6 to March 7.
-Whether you hike up the Cadillac Summit Loop Trail or drive up the 3.5-mile narrow access road, go early.
+Not only is it the tallest mountain in the park, but it's the tallest mountain on the North Atlantic seaboard.
+Whether you hike up the Cadillac Summit Loop Trail or drive up the 3 1/2-mile narrow access road, go early.
 As the only attraction in the park that can be reached by car, Cadillac tends to draw crowds.
 If you do arrive by car, you should drive slowly, especially as the roadside cliffs get steep.
 Along the road, you'll find several small observation areas: take advantage of those before you reach the top, where the crowds and tour buses congregate.

-Recent travelers said a trip to Acadia isn't complete without a stop at Cadillac Mountain, but caution the area gets crowded, especially on the weekends.
-For the ultimate vistas, set your alarm clock and try to catch a sunrise here; visitors assure it is a spectacular sight to see.
-If you're visiting during the winter months, you'll have to take the Cadillac Summit Loop Trail; the park closes down the access road for the winter season.
+For the ultimate vistas, set your alarm clock and try to catch a sunrise here.
+Cadillac Mountain is the first point of the United States to greet the rising sun's rays from early October to early March, and visitors assure it is a spectacular sight to see.
+While recent travelers said a trip to Acadia isn't complete without a stop at Cadillac Mountain, they also cautioned the area gets crowded, even in the early morning hours (some reported arriving two hours before sunrise).
+If you're visiting during the winter months, you'll have to hike the Cadillac Summit Loop Trail; the park closes down the access road for the winter season.
 Pack blankets and hold on to your hats, too, as it gets chillier as you ascend.

 More Best Things To Do in Acadia National ParkSee full list of Best Things To Do in Acadia National Park »

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.